techscientist/django-genericimports/README.md

 - Non estandard fields are supported trough functions
 - Support required unbound fields (fields required in your model but absent in your import file)
 - Support callbacks to apply after a succesful import
-- Support for optional data in the import file (columns that repeat)
+- Support for optional data in the import file (columns that repeat themselves)
+- Support Foreignkeys
 - ***Report system with statistics and records on each import***
 - ***Failed entries are saved in a separate file and accesible through the report***
 - ***Third party access to the imports with email reports.***
+- Support django CMS
+- Available as management command or admin action

+# Future improvements

+- Speed (really difficult, this one)
+- Support ManyToMany fields
+- Remove lambdas to remove eval() from the code and replace it with functions
+- Optional logging (forced right now)
+- Optional profiling (so you can know how well did this do in your box)
+- pip support
+- Figure out a way of doing bulk_inserts with ID's

 # Supported on
 - Django 1.5/1.6/1.7